danielwalker/farm-graphql/README.md

 -------

 In graphql-spring-boot all public attributes are exposed through graphql.
 This causes problems when using groovy objects because it tries to expose metaClass and all the other GroovyObject fluff.
-Practically, this isn't a big problem.
+This isn't a big problem.
 Schema "type" objects represent the data exposed in the graph.

 The graphiql starter appears to need the schema to contain at least one mutation.